eurekasfray/notes/version-control/coin.md

 ## Data differencing

 To record changes made to content, the method designed for revision control management employs the usage of data differencing.
 Data differencing involves the process of taking two values and finding the difference between them.
 It is the different between the values that determine whether there was change made to content and if there was not changed.
 If the difference between the two values is zero, then there was no change made.
 However, if the difference is a non-zero, then there is a change.
 Using data differencing, two strings are compared character by character to find differencing between each character of the two strings.
 Where there are changes, the values are differenced and if the result is a non-zero, the difference is recorded along with the location of the value within the string and is stored as a patch.

+## Patching

+A patch is produced from a difference between the __head__ and an __update__.
+When an update is submitted, it is differenced against the head.
+The differences found are stored as patches.

 ## Reconstruction (what reconstruction is)